flauwekeul/honeycomb/README.md

 ## Examples

-Create a rectangular grid of 10 by 10 hexes and render it:
+Create a rectangular grid of 10 by 10 hexes and log each hex:

 ```typescript
 import { createHexPrototype, Grid, rectangle } from 'honeycomb-grid'